 To those who want a disk cloning app that doesn’t cost a penny and fulfills most casual users’ needs, AOMEI Backupper is a great choice.
-This program is perfect if you want to be prepared against computer crashes.
-It’s hard-to-beat freeware and a good option for anyone who owns a hard drive.
-AOMEI Backupper supports nearly every version of Windows from Windows XP to Windows 10.
+This program is perfect if you want to be prepared for computer crashes.
+It’s hard-to-beat freeware and a good option for anyone with a hard drive.
+AOMEI Backupper supports nearly every version of Windows, from Windows XP to Windows 10.

 Some disk cloning programs don’t work with Windows 8, 7, or older, but with AOMEI Backupper, you can easily clone your hard drive and even an entire computer.
 The supported formats include NTFS, FAT32, and more.
 AOMEI Backupper also works with HDDs, SSDs, and SSHDs.
 Even external drives such as USB drives, hardware RAID, virtual systems, and NAS are compatible for backup, cloning, and restoration.

 The interface is easy to navigate and understand, too.
-If you’re a beginner at cloning hard disks, then you’ll love this software.
+You’ll love this software if you’re a beginner at cloning hard disks.
 Backing up and cloning disks is a straightforward affair that only requires a few clicks.
 Data transfer speeds are rapid, surpassing some of the competitors out there.
-Backup speeds are above average, but restoring a hard disk is two times faster than backing data up.
+Backup rates are above average, but restoring a hard disk is two times faster than backing data up.

-You may have heard of Acronis True Image before since it’s a popular disk cloning program.
-There aren’t a lot of other software that has this much flexibility.
+You may have heard of Acronis Cyber Protect Home Office (formerly known as Acronis True Image) since it’s a popular disk cloning program.
+There isn’t a lot of other software that has this much flexibility.
 It’s far from perfect, but it’s effective for cloning your hard disk.
 Any computer from Windows 7 and above can support Acronis True Image.

 Even Macs and mobile operating systems can take advantage of it.
 It’s more than disk cloning software, as you’ll see below.
 The software comes with 256-bit AES encryption ensuring your data is as secure as possible.
 This type of encryption is still undefeated when appropriately implemented.
 Not even the company has access to your data.

-The software’s Essential tier package comes with ransomware protection as well.
+The software’s Essentials tier package comes with ransomware protection as well.
 If a hacker successfully breaks in, they won’t be able to lock you out of your own files.
-Other than protection, Acronis True Image operates by backing up your data to the cloud.
+Other than protection, Acronis Cyber Protect Home Office operates by backing up your data to the cloud.

-Starter storage plans start at one TB, but it’s possible to upgrade storage space with higher-tiered plans.
-If you set up Acronis True Image to back up your files regularly, you can also choose which files and folders to back up to the cloud.
+Starter storage plans start at 1 TB, but upgrading storage space with higher-tiered plans is possible.
+If you set it up to back up your files regularly, you can also choose which files and folders to back up to the cloud.
 It fully integrates with Windows Explorer, though it’s not the best on Macs.